 History: UTC was founded in 1948, to advocate for the allocation of additional radio spectrum for power utilities.
 Over the last 70 years, UTC has evolved into a dynamic organization that represents electric, gas and water utilities, as well as natural gas pipelines, critical infrastructure companies and other industry stakeholders.

-From its headquarters in Washington, D.C., UTC provides information, products and services that help members:
+From its headquarters in Arlington, VA., UTC provides information, products and services that help members: